Kindergarten to 12th Grade Student Success

 Essential Strategies to Help Young Students Thrive

 Healthy foundational relationships can lead to a strong future.
-That’s why NOCRC’s the K-12 Student Success Workgroup provides education and training to parents/guardians, foster parents, educators, and professionals to help children thrive.
+That’s why NOCRC’s K-12 Student Success Advisory Group provides education and training to parents/guardians, foster parents, educators, and professionals to help children thrive.
 We teach adults essential strategies for building successful relationships, based on the Love and Logic® curriculum. iClasses are offered in North Orange County through North Orange Continuing Education (NOCE).
 Love and Logic®

 Love and Logic®